duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_frontend_walkthroughs.md

     });
 ```

 This code demonstrates how Handlebars helpers are created and made available to the templates.
 Using the `Handlebars.register()` method, you are able to specify the name of the helper you are registering, as well as the function it executes.
-The `AlternativeTo_getPlatforms` helper is very simple: it takes an array as input and depending on the length, returns either the first element in the array, or if more than one element exists, returns the string "Multiplatforms".
+The `AlternativeTo_getPlatform` helper is very simple: it takes an array as input and depending on the length, returns either the first element in the array, or if more than one element exists, returns the string "Multiplatforms".

 The AlternativeTo Spice also uses a little bit of CSS to further customize and perfect the layout of the tiles.
 Let's take a look at the CSS: